WICG/canvas-color-space/CanvasColorSpaceProposal.md

 #### Compositing the canvas element

 Canvas contents are composited in accordance with the canvas element's style (e.g. CSS compositing and blending rules).
 The necessary compositing operations must be performed in an intermediate colorspace, the compositing space, that is implementation specific.
 The compositing space must have sufficient precision and a sufficiently wide gamut to guarantee no undue loss of precision or gamut clipping in bringing the canvas's contents to the display.
-Implementations should not expose color spaces that are unreasonble for the display.

 #### Feature detection